crolllab/teaching/Microbiome_Applications/README.md

 plot(x, y)
 ```

+## Handing in your work

+- Please hand in your work by rendering the Quarto document to HTML or PDF and upload it to the Moodle platform.
+You only need to hand in your work at the end of the _second_ session.

 ## The dataset to analyze

-We will look at a study entitled "Fat, fibre and cancer risk in African Americans and rural Africans" published in 2015 in Nature Communications.
+We will look at a study entitled ["Fat, fibre and cancer risk in African Americans and rural Africans"](https://www.nature.com/articles/ncomms7342) published in 2015 in Nature Communications.
 The study investigates the association between diet and gut microbiome composition in African Americans and rural Africans.
-The data is available in the `data` folder of the repository.

 - The dataset is a CSV file named `diet_microbiome.csv`.
 It contains the following columns:
   - `SampleID`: the ID of the sample
   - `Group`: the group of the sample (African American or rural African)